 If you do not already hold the required GCSE qualifications, it is possible for you to complete an ITT equivalency test in each of these subjects which we would accept.

-Stockton Teacher Training Partnership offers equivalency tests in Maths and Biology, for those holding a conditional offer with our partnership.
+Stockton SCITT offers equivalency tests in English, Maths and Biology, for those holding a conditional offer with our partnership.

-Other organisations such as Equivalency Testing www.equivalencytesting.com offer the option to complete revision courses with an allocated online tutor to mark your work and provide feedback, followed by an online equivalency test.
+Other organisations such as A Star Equivalency and Equivalency Testing offer the option to complete revision courses with an allocated online tutor to mark your work and provide feedback, followed by an online equivalency test for a fee.

 In addition, applicants must have achieved the following qualifications by the time the course starts: